Categories

 News News & Events Previous Talks and Outings

-Society Talks: The Republican Era in British History
+Society Talk Summary: The Republican Era in British History

 A talk by Jonathan Cobb, Historian and Author on the Republican Era in British History was held on 16th November 2023 at the Maitlandfield House Hotel, Haddington.